AJiang25/A-Registrar-Application-Web-Version-2/readme.txt

 ----------------------------------------------------------------------------
 Learnings:
 ----------------------------------------------------------------------------
-The assignment helped us gain a better understanding of how to deliver and run an application using python through routing and basic http requests, all of which were new concepts to us.
-We also gained a better understanding of using Django and Flask as well as writing HTML for the first time, which helped our understanding of how to develop front end code.
+This assignment helped us learn how the frontend and backend components interact in a web application.
+We gained a better understanding of how to use Ajax, JSON, and jQuery, most of which were unfamiliar to us before doing this assignment.
+We also learned how to use Bootstrap.
+We enjoyed making the final product and observing how the frontend styling improved from Assignment 3 to Assignment 4.